 OK, so let's take a closer look at each of the above.

-Being on every social media platform, as a marketer, is probably the most counter-productive strategy ever.
+Being on every social platform, as a blog marketer, is probably the most counter-productive effort ever.

-Let me first share with you what is currently working for me.
+Let me first share with you what is currently working for me, so that you get an idea what to do yourself.

 The three platforms I use the most are:

-I use Twitter to share timely news and messages about my business, as well as share links to content that I have updated on my website, and content from around the web.
+I use Twitter to share timely news and messages about my business, as well as share links to content that I have updated on my blog, and content from around the web.

-With Instagram, I love to share everything that's going on behind the scenes in my business as a solopreneur and blogger.
+With Instagram, I love to share everything that's going on behind the scenes in my business as a blogger, content creator, and designer.

-The key is to find and focus on what is working for you.
+The key is to find and focus on what works best for you.

-Focus on the platforms where you have the most amount of engagement and interaction with your audience, whatever platform that might be.
+Focus on the platforms where you have the most leverage, the most amount of engagement and interaction with your audience, whatever platform that might be.

 Especially when there are so many useful automation tools you can make use of.

-I automate up to 70% of my social media content and activities.
-I'm physically active on social sites for only 30% of the time.
+I automate up to 80% of my social media content.
+I'm physically active on social sites for only 20% of the time.
+During that time I'm replying to comments, posting time-sensitive updates, etc.

 Check out these awesome social media automation tools to help you stay on top of your social media activities.

-Lastly, spending all your money on social media is not a great strategy if you have no idea what you're doing, to begin with.
+Lastly, spending all your money on social media is not a great strategy especially if you have no idea what you're doing.

 If you want to increase exposure to one of your Facebook posts, for instance, you'll be surprised how far a small budget can go.

-I spend no more than just a few dollars to promote a brand new blog post on my Facebook page.
+I spend no more than a few dollars promoting a new blog post on my Facebook page.

-With a few dollars, I can get increased traffic and a few extra comments.
+With a few dollars, I can get a small influx of traffic and a few extra shares and likes.
 I can also convert some of those visitors into blog subscribers.

-I would always recommend starting small when it comes to paying for additional exposure on any social media platform.
+I would always recommend starting small when it comes to paying for increased exposure on any social media platform.

 Recommended reading: Ways To Increase Engagement And Readership On Social Media